-- law enforcement
+- Law enforcement

 9. History Professor

-- to the banks of the ancient Nile River
+- To the banks of the ancient Nile River

-- to a cabin in the woods that supported the Underground Railroad
+- To a cabin in the woods that supported the Underground Railroad

-10. Museum Curators
+10. Museum Curator

-- antique paintings
+- Antique paintings

-- ancient artifacts
+- Historical artifacts

 - 3D simulations of ancient cities

-11. Anthropologist/ Archaeologist
+11. Anthropologist or Archaeologist

-12. Historic Preservation
+12. Historic Preservationist